Why is age important?

 Thanks to advances in medical care, we can offer assisted conception treatment to women with underlying medical conditions, such as Diabetes, heart disease, blood disorders, kidney disease etc. Women with underlying conditions are often referred for such treatment directly by their medical consultant team or by their GP.

 In situations where the woman has a life threatening medical condition, the decision to proceed with any treatment will be taken jointly in a multi-disciplinary meeting.
-Rarely, assisted conception treatment may be refused based on input from different specialties.
+Rarely, assisted conception treatment may be refused based on input from different specialties and a full discussion in our team.
 If attending the clinic for your first appointment, you should bring a list of all medications and medical correspondence.

 Both partners MUST NOT smoke when undergoing NHS-funded IVF treatment as, aside from the known damage to health this causes, smoking decreases success rates of IVF.
 If either of you smoke, you will be referred back to your GP and can only be re-referred once you have been smoke-free for 3 months.